top of page

 • What do I need right now?

-To really listen, because it’s not about getting rid of your feelings, it’s about understanding what they’re trying to show you.
+And to really listen, because it’s not about getting rid of your feelings, it’s about listening and understanding what they’re trying to show you.

-Inside, we gently explore why you’ve been feeling this way, why slowing down hasn’t worked, and how to begin shifting these patterns in a way that actually lasts.
+Inside, we gently explore why you’ve been feeling burned out, why you're stuck in over-drive and over-functioning, why slowing down hasn’t worked, and how to begin shifting these patterns in a way that actually lasts.

 The waitlist is now open.